Statue of Abraham Lincoln (Portland, Oregon)

-A bronze statue of Abraham Lincoln by George Fite Waters was installed in Portland, Oregon's South Park Blocks, in the United States, until 2020.
-The 10-foot statue was donated by Henry Waldo Coe.
+A bronze statue of Abraham Lincoln by George Fite Waters was installed in Portland, Oregon's South Park Blocks, in the United States, until 2020, when it was toppled by protestors.
+The 10-foot statue was donated by Henry Waldo Coe, and is set to be re-installed in Summer 2025.

 History

 The statue was cast at Claude Valsuani's foundry in France in 1927, on Lincoln's birthday, and was dedicated on October 5, 1928.

 Protesters toppled the statue during the Indigenous Peoples Day of Rage in October 2020, along with the nearby Theodore Roosevelt, Rough Rider.

 On July 28, 2021, Stan Pulliam, the mayor of Sandy, Oregon proposed to have the Lincoln statue, Theodore Roosevelt, Rough Rider, and the statue of George Washington reinstalled in Sandy.
 He said, "When we heard last week that the city of Portland is considering not putting the statues back up we decided we’re tired of the embarrassment."

-A decision on the future of the statues has not been made.
+In 2024, the city announced that the statue would be re-installed.
+It is set to be replaced in summer of 2025.